mixu/tmux-mem/readme.md

       - `:total`: the number of bytes (raw)
       - `:totalBytes`: the number of bytes (with b/kb/mb/gb/tb postfix)
       - `:percent`: the percentage of memory used
+      - `:color`: the current bar color (adaptive, based on the percentage)

+    Colors in the format string:

+      tmux uses a custom format for specifying colors, which is different from the set of codes used in the terminal.
+For compatibility, tmux-mem also uses the same format: #[attributes]

+      where attributes are a comma-separated list of 'fg=color' and 'bg=color', for example:

+      #[fg=yellow,bold]Yellow bold#[default] Gray

+      Attributes may a comma-delimited list of one or more of: bright (or bold), dim, underscore, blink, reverse, hidden, or italics.

+      Color may be one of: black, red, green, yellow, blue, magenta, cyan, white, default, colour0 to colour255.
+Newer tmux versions also support RGB strings such as #ffffff.
+See `man tmux` for more info.

+      tmux-mem also converts these strings to the appropriate TTY color codes for the terminal.

 ## Integrating with tmux